 The Southeast Michigan BSD User Group meets monthly for presentations, discussions, socializing, and networking.
 Local BSD folks involved include BSD author Michael W Lucas and OpenBSD alumni Nick Holland.

-Location: Altair Engineering, 1820 E. Big Beaver Rd.
+Time and Location: 7 PM, Altair Engineering, 1820 E. Big Beaver Rd.
 Troy MI 48083 .
 We're in the Innovation Center, easily accessible from the front lobby.
 If you're not sure you're at the right place, once you go into the lobby you'll see a great big glowing triangular logo looming over you.
 It's highly impressive.

 USUAL AGENDA: Meetings run something like this.

 - Lucas tries to give the job of chairman to someone else

 - Tech questions (no answers, only questions)

 2017 MEETINGS AND PRESENTATIONS: Here's our next few months of presentations.
 Presentations are not recorded at this time.
 See the history page for old meetings.

 - Jan 17: Craig Maloney -- Ansible (slides) Video